jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (v) the exemption in section EX 35 (Exemption for interest in FIF resident in Australia):
     (vi) the 10-year exemption for a venture capital company emigrating to a grey list country in section EX 36 (Venture capital company emigrating to grey list country: 10-year exemption):
     (vii) the 10-year exemption for a grey list company owning a New Zealand venture capital company in section EX 37 (Grey list company owning New Zealand venture capital company: 10-year exemption):
+    (viib) the exemption for shares in a grey list company acquired under a venture investment agreement in section EX 37B (Share in grey list company acquired under venture investment agreement):
     (viii) the exemption for an employee share scheme of a grey list company in section EX 38 (Exemptions for employee share schemes):
     (ix) the terminating exemption for a grey list company with numerous New Zealand shareholders in section EX 39 (Terminating exemption for grey list company with numerous New Zealand shareholders):
     (x) the terminating exemption for a grey list company investing in Australasian equities in section EZ 32 (Terminating exemption for grey list FIF investing in Australasian listed equities):
     (xi) the foreign exchange control exemption in section EX 40 (Foreign exchange control exemption):
     (xii) the exemption for a non-resident or transitional resident in section EX 41 (Income interest of non-resident or transitional resident):
     (xiii)
+    (xiva) the exemption for an interest in a foreign superannuation scheme that is not a FIF superannuation interest in section EX 42B (Interests in foreign superannuation scheme other than FIF superannuation interests):
     (xiv) the annuity or pension exemption in section EX 43 (Non-resident’s pension or annuity exception):
     (xv) an exemption for a non-attributing active FIF given by sections EX 50, EX 18A(2)﻿(b)﻿(i), and EX 21B (which relate to the attributable FIF income method and FIFs corresponding to non-attributing active CFCs); and
   (d) if the person is a natural person,—